 Candidates are encouraged to comply with the ballot spacing limits.
-On the paper ballot, names are printed in 9-point Helvetica uppercase bold and ballot designations are printed in 9 point Helvetica Narrow uppercase and lowercase regular font.
-Elections Code §13107(f).
+On the paper ballot, names are printed in 9-point uppercase bold and ballot designations are printed in 9 point uppercase and lowercase regular font.
 Touchscreen ballots are displayed in a larger font and the system allows voters to increase the font size if needed.